 The Norman Paterson School of International Affairs

-Contract Instructor Positions
+Contract Instructor Teaching Opportunities

-- A graduate degree and policy experience is preferred.
+Qualifications: Applicants should hold a graduate degree and policy experience is preferred.

 All positions are subject to budgetary approval.
 Some of these courses may be taught by employees who have the right to automatic reappointment.
-Advertisement is not a guarantee that a particular course will be offered.
+Advertisement is not a guarantee that a course will be offered.

 INAF 5800 [0.5 credit]